A socialist funeral for ‘Mrs Kavanagh’

 In 1925, Jack Kavanagh sailed for Australia, accompanied by Jack’s elder daughter; arriving in Sydney on May Day.
 Kavanagh died in Australia in 1964.

 Hilda Harvey Kavanagh is buried at Mountainview Cemetary in Vancouver.
-Her daughter Aileen Mary Finlay died in 1981 in North Vancouver.
+Aileen Mary Finlay died in 1981 in North Vancouver.

 Kathie Cornes provided genealogical research.

 Descendants of Hilda Harvey Kavanagh provided biographical details not elsewhere available.

 Margaret W Andrews, Epidemic and Public Health: Influenza in Vancouver, 1918-1919.
 BC Studies, (No. 34, Summer 1977): 27.

 “Mrs Kavanagh is Victim of the Flu”.
 The British Columbia Federationist, (31 January 1919): 1.

 “Boot and Shoe Workers”.
 The British Columbia Federationist, (5 April 1918): 1.